SynapticStrings/Orchid/README.md

 ## Roadmap

 - Return as Stream or PID
-- Implement Session for inte
+- Implement Session for interruptible and recovery workflow
+- Hydrate & dehydrate with param large payload

 ## Libs